raconger/eedp-engage/index.md

 * Swung far to the life side of that balance.
 * Applied for team lead (didn't get it).
-* Impatience led to Bently wide wiki.
+* Impatience led to wiki development.

 --- #phase4notes x:1000 y:3000 scale:1 rot:180